Andrew Jackson: Early public career

 Tennessee c.
 1810.
 The eastern counties shaded in blue, the Mero District in green, and Native American lands in red.
 The Natchez Trace from its northern terminus to Chickasaw Crossing where it leaves the state is shaded in gray.

 Jackson became a member of the Democratic-Republican Party, the dominant party in Tennessee.
 He was elected as a delegate to the Tennessee constitutional convention in 1796.
 When Tennessee achieved statehood that year, he was elected to be its U.S. representative.
 During his 10 months in Congress, Jackson argued against the Jay Treaty, criticized George Washington for allegedly removing Democratic-Republicans from public office, and joined several other Democratic-Republican congressmen in voting against a resolution of thanks for Washington.
 He advocated for the right of Tennesseans to militarily oppose Native American interests.
 The state legislature elected him to be a U.S. senator in 1797, but he resigned after serving only six months.

 In early 1798, Governor John Sevier appointed Jackson to be a judge of the Tennessee Superior Court.

 In 1802, he also became major general, or commander, of the Tennessee militia, a position that was determined by a vote of the militia's officers.
 The vote was tied between Jackson and Sevier, a popular Revolutionary War veteran and former governor, but the governor, Archibald Roane, broke the tie in Jackson's favor.
 Jackson later accused Sevier of fraud and bribery.
-Sevier responded by impugning Rachel's honor, resulting in a shootout on a public street.
+Sevier responded by impugning his wife, Rachel Jackson's, honor, resulting in a shootout on a public street.
 Soon afterwards, they met to duel, but parted without having fired at each other.